 Often, ecommerce stores are able to offer certain perks, like free shipping, to domestic customers.
-If your store is able to do this, you may want to make this explicit in your abandoned cart emails.
-To target based on whether a recipient is international or domestic, you'll want to add a Properties about someone filter that specifies a recipient's location.
+If your store is able to do this, you may want to make this explicit in your Abandoned Cart emails.

 Targeting based on cart value will give you the opportunity to message those with high-value items in their cart differently.
-For example, you may want to offer a discount or other incentive to recipients with a cart value greater than $50.
-To ensure that recipients with high-value carts don't receive two abandoned cart emails from you at the same time, you'll have to build a low-value abandoned cart flow, too, to capture the rest of your audience.
+For example, you may want to offer a discount or other incentive to recipients with a cart value greater than $100.

 Cart size is similar to cart value.
 You may want to offer a discount to only those who have more than a certain number of items in their cart -- let's say three items.